 3. Participant recruitment: The CCNP has access to the entirety of Rutgers University’s patient population.
 We have relationships with the treatment staff in various clinical programs and can access reports that allow us to identify appropriate clinics for meeting recruitment goals.
 Should you be interested in running research protocols with patients with neurological, ophthalmologic, or physical health conditions, we can also procure those samples for you.
 You tell us what you the types of participants you want and we deliver.

-Finally, Dr. Steven Silverstein and Dr. Yael Niv serve as Co-Directors of the CCNP.
+Finally, Dr. Anna Konova and Dr. Yael Niv serve as Co-Directors of the CCNP.
 Drs.
-Niv and Silverstein are world-renowned researchers with strong publication and grant procurement records.
+Niv and Konova are world-renowned researchers with strong publication and grant procurement records.
 Drs.
-Silverstein and Niv are available primarily as administrators and collaborators, but should their consultative services be requested, such requests will be honored.
+Konova and Niv are available primarily as administrators and collaborators, but should their consultative services be requested, such requests will be honored.

-The CCNP is currently situated in a large suite on Rutgers University’s Busch campus in Piscataway (675 Hoes Lane West).
-The center has three rooms for running participants through experimental protocols, in addition to cubicle space for staff and a large storage space.
-Each room contains computers that either have or can have installed state-of-the-art experimental software to run your research protocols.
-Should your project require specific hardware, please contact CCNP staff by email at CCNP@ubhc.rutgers.edu.
+The CCNP is situated in a large suite on Rutgers University’s Busch campus in Piscataway (675 Hoes Lane West).
+The Center includes multiple testing rooms equipped with desktop computers for data collection.
+We also house an eye-tracking system for non-invasive measurement of gaze and pupillometry.
+We also run online studies through zoom, for experiments that can be served through a browser.
+Should your project require specific hardware, please contact CCNP staff by email email@example.com .
 Given the size of our experimental rooms and available storage, we can accommodate various pieces of equipment simultaneously without issue.
-In addition, several subjects can be run simultaneously in the same room when this is required.
+In addition, several subjects can be run simultaneously in the same room or in adjacent rooms when this is required.

 Project Proposal Submission Process